braiddynamics/qbd-portal/docs/02-topology/10-universal-computation.md

 :::info[**Detection of Structural Defects through Syndrome Patterns**]

 If a "rung" (the connection between two strands) flips, it affects the structural integrity check of the segments on both sides.
 The **fraying detection lemma** [(§10.2.6)](#10.2.6) proves that such an error triggers a specific "double alarm": the checks immediately preceding and succeeding the bad rung both fail.
-This unique signature—a pair of adjacent failures—allows the system to distinguish a broken rung from a broken strand or a background fluctuation.
+This unique signature, a pair of adjacent failures, allows the system to distinguish a broken rung from a broken strand or a background fluctuation.
 It provides a precise address for the defect, enabling surgical repair.
 :::

 ### 10.2.7 Lemma: Vertex Commutation {#10.2.7}